wp-plugins/twitter-stream/readme.txt

 == Changelog ==

+= 2.1.3 =
+* Fixed extremely stupid mistake whiched stop oAuth from becoming active.

-= 2.1.1 =
+= 2.1.2 =
-* Fix problem that makes oAuth refuse connection with 401
+* Fixed problem that makes oAuth refuse connection with 401

 = 2.1.1 =
 * Correct an annoying SVN problem now have to create new version number to force update in WP admin for users of plugin.